-Here in the high North, where Denmark ends and the two seas meet, is Skagen.
-Here you will find experiences for all generations, all year round.
-Below we have summarised Toftegården and our previous guests recommendations, for the top 10 most popular tourist attractions in Skagen.
+Here, high to the north, where Denmark ends and the two seas meet, lies Skagen.
+Here are experiences for all generations all year round.
+Below we have collected Toftegården and previous guests’ recommendations for the 10 most popular tourist attractions in Skagen.

 If you want good information about Skagen, why not start your stay with a guided tour with the veteran Bedfordbus bus which starts from the Coastal Museum (Kustmuseet).
 Here you will get a nice tour at a leisurely pace through the town’s old and cozy neighborhoods, around the harbor past the lighthouses and out to the grenen, where a short stop is made.
 On the way, the driver talks about Skagen and the citys history.
 A wonderful and unique experience for the whole family.
 The bus is Denmark’s only preserved Bedford bus from 1937.

 The bus is Denmark’s only preserved bus from before the Second World War.
 Originally, it ran on several routes in northern Vendsyssel, and later it was used for transporting, among other things, schoolchildren and athletes.